Property ID : 12596

 The open plan nature of the apartment designs maximises space, a feeling that is further emphasised through the abundant natural light that floods in through the floor to ceiling windows.
-You can chose from two Colour Schemes: Shell or Stone with the highest quality fixtures and fittings.
-Linc will feature three separate & spectacular garden areas for residents to gather and enjoy the outdoors, all composed by award winning landscape designer Jack Merlo.
+You can choose from two Colour Schemes: Shell or Stone with the highest quality fixtures and fittings.
+Linc will feature three separate & spectacular garden areas for residents to gather and enjoy the outdoors, all composed by award-winning landscape designer Jack Merlo.

 Stylish Living in the Heart of Essendon